Tanja888/pands-project/README.md

     irisData.isnull()
 ```

-## 2. Statistics and Data Visualization
+## Statistics and Data Visualization
-By using the groupby and count method, we checked how many of each species there are
+By using the groupby and count method, we checked how many instances of each species there are
 ```python
     counts = irisData.groupby('species')['species'].count()
 ```